YSocialTwin/YSocialTwin.github.io/_pages/resources.markdown

 - *Rossetti, G.* et al. [Y Social: an LLM-powered microblogging Digital Twin](#), Arxiv, 2024.

-Are you using Y Social in your research?
+Are you using Y Social in your research? <br>
 Let us know and we will add your publication to the list!
 {: #myid .alert .alert-info .p-3 .mx-2 mb-3}